PaulKinlan/paul.kinlan.me/content/en/2010-12-15-an-api-to-detect-if-a-chrome-extension-has-up.markdown

 event triggered by Chrome.
 Every time an extension is installed (or updated) this event gets fired.</p>

-<p>The important thing to remember is that it doesn&rsquo;t tell you directly if the
+<p>The important thing to remember is that it doesn't tell you directly if the
 installation was an update, so the thing that you need to do is first get a list of all the extensions installed by the user and then track the version number in onInstalled.</p>